jensarps/decoupled-input/README.md

   forward: {
     device: 'keyboard', // the device name
-    inputId: 87, // the input id; for keyboards, the key code
+    inputId: 'w', // the input id; for keyboards, the character or the key code
     down: true, // if the controller should act on down state
     up: true // if the controller should act on up state },